mtzgroup/chemcloud-server/README.md

 pipenv run tests
 ```

+Note that `pipenv run tests` automatically stops all docker containers after running the tests.

 #### Run ChemCloud Server and BigChem Compute Backend

 Run the ChemCloud server and BigChem compute backend (rabbitmq, redis, and [psi4](https://psicode.org/)-powered worker instance).
 The following will build images for the web server and pull down the latest `BigChem` worker image.
 It will mount the local code into the web server so that it hot-reloads any changes made to the codebase.
 The worker can actively pickup tasks and run them.
 Authentication will not work until the correct environment variables are added to the `.env` file, see [Manage environment and Auth0 for local development](#manage-environment-and-auth0-for-local-development) below.